Debbie Kruger

 Demise

-The late 1970s saw 2SM flying high on the airwaves, in the ratings, and in the clouds — having moved into the beautiful glass tower on Blues Point Road in North Sydney which I so loved to visit after school on many a day, and admire from a distance as I drove over the Harbour Bridge.
+The late 1970s saw 2SM flying high on the airwaves, in the ratings, and in the clouds — having moved from their long term home at 257 Clarence Street in the city, over the Harbour Bridge and into the beautiful glass tower on Blues Point Road in North Sydney.
+I so loved to visit there after school on many a day, and admire it from a distance as I took the train or drove over the Harbour Bridge.
 2SM glass tower

 It's worth pausing to reflect on just what a statement that glass tower was, its neon "2SM" sign beaming across Sydney Harbour.
 Back in the late 1970s, that seven-story structure was a sign of opulence and success that no other radio station in Australia had been audacious enough to flaunt.